To listen to this episode, just zip to the bottom of this post and hit the red “play” button.

 We love hearing from listeners

-There’s lots of ways to share your responses:
+There’s lots of ways to share your responses or questions:

 - Comment below